dengyun-git/Linkage-Disequilibrium-Score-Regression-for-GWAS-Study/README.md

 # mapChrPos2RefSNP
-Given SNP chromosome position, Using EDirect to map refSNP id.
+In GWAS study, it is required to map given SNP chromosome position to gene names.
+This repository used EDirect API of NCBI website to map refSNP id to gene names.